 When someone inquires about how much RRSP they should contribute to avoid paying taxes, three things come to mind.

-They could be thinking about limiting the taxes they pay when they start making withdrawals from your RRSP in retirement.
+They could be thinking about limiting the taxes they pay when they withdraw from their RRSP in retirement.

 Alternatively, they may be concerned about the over-contribution penalty CRA levies when you put too much money in your RRSP account.

-Let us dig further into all three possibilities and how your RRSP contributions and taxes interact.
+Let us dig into all three possibilities and how your RRSP contributions and taxes interact.

 RRSP Taxes When You Receive Payments